 The aim of counselling sessions is to enable the student to work through and cope with issues, and to find solutions.
 If the issue is severe and ongoing, the student would be referred to an outside counsellor or health specialist etc. in or outside Uganda as needed.

-Please click here to view the ISU Student Protection Policy.
+Please click here for the Child Protection Policy

 LEARNING SUPPORT IN THE OPTIMAL LEARNING CENTRE (OLC)